Leverage crackdown puts spotlight on Credit Agricole, Deutsche

 Heeding a warning from the Bank of England not to damage the domestic economy in trying to meet the leverage target, Barclays opted for a 5.8-billion-pound rights issue and issued 2 billion pounds in debt to meet a June 2014 deadline for a 3 percent leverage ratio, up from 2.2 percent now.

-Barclays stock has dropped nearly 12 percent since rumors of a rights issue first surfaced late last month, but the capital hike has pleased some investors.
+Barclays stock has dropped nearly 12 percent since rumours of a rights issue first surfaced late last month, but the capital hike has pleased some investors.

-“We’re taking another look at Barclays because they’ve finally managed to put their house in order - they are now a bit less bothered by undercapitalization,” said Porta.
+“We’re taking another look at Barclays because they’ve finally managed to put their house in order - they are now a bit less bothered by undercapitalisation,” said Porta.

 Having already tapped investors for 3 billion euros in a rights issue in April, Deutsche Bank is planning to shrink its balance sheet, one of Europe’s biggest, by some 250 billion euros by 2015, to meet the new Basel III leverage rules.